-Note: This does not apply to BCI testing, which can be used once in the evaluation of the role of extended endocrine therapy in a breast cancer that may have already had GEP to determine the role of adjuvant chemotherapy.
+Note: This limitation does not apply to BCI testing, which can be used once in the evaluation of the role of extended endocrine therapy in a breast cancer that may have already had GEP to determine the role of adjuvant chemotherapy.

-Due to insufficient evidence of efficacy, GEP for breast cancer for indications [including ductal carcinoma in situ (DCIS)] or treatment decisions other than those previously described as proven are unproven and not medically necessary.
+Due to insufficient evidence of efficacy, GEP for breast cancer for other indications [including ductal carcinoma in situ (DCIS)] or treatment decisions are unproven and not medically necessary.
 Such tests may include but are not limited to:

-- BluePrint •
+- BluePrint

-- DCISionRT[®] •
+- DCISionRT[®]

 - Oncotype DX Breast DCIS Score[®] test